The book’s core message is about the power of business to change the world.

 Tapping into his extensive personal and professional network, Gib envisages a spiritual home for the Intrapreneur movements from all over the world.

-This extensive network includes visionary intrapreneurs such as Michel Bachmann from whom the project borrows several concepts and ideas such as that of ‘decelerate to accelerate’ – click here to find out more in this 2015 Standford Social Innovation Review article.
+This extensive network includes visionary intrapreneurs such as Michel Bachmann from whom the project borrows several concepts and ideas such as that of ‘decelerate to accelerate’ – click here toread the 2015 Standford Social Innovation Review article.

-The network of persons and organisations that are supporting the launch of Craigberoch is not only diverse and international, but also multidisciplinary and creative, as intrapreneurs leverage the arts to inspire change:
+The network of persons and organisations that are supporting the launch of Craigberoch is not only diverse and international, but also multidisciplinary and creative, as intrapreneurs are known to leverage the arts to inspire change:

 “You can’t go deep until you slow down.”